weir12/DENA/README.md

 ### 4.Predict(v3.0)
 Tips :If the input features  **NOT changed**  here is **NO** need to repeat run step 2
 #### New version function
-add "-d" in cmd for output m6a probability for each read at each site Added support for deep learning
+1. add "-d" in cmd for output m6a probability for each read at each site.
+2. Added support for deep learning.
-**Caution** :Using deep learning model will occupy a lot of computing resources and time costing without GPU
+  _**Caution** :Using deep learning model will occupy a lot of computing resources and time costing without GPU_

 #### Parameters
 In this step,you need Provide the following parameters: